 In September 2017, our sponsor purchased 5,750,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.004 per share.
+In June 2018, we effectuated a 1.125-for-1 dividend of our ordinary shares resulting in an aggregate of 6,468,750 founder shares outstanding and held by our initial shareholders.
 Our sponsor will own 20% of our issued and outstanding shares after this offering (assuming it does not purchase units in this offering) and will have the right to elect all of our directors prior to our initial business combination.
-If we increase or decrease the size of the offering, we will effect a capitalization or share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares of our sponsor prior to this offering at 20% of our issued and ordinary shares upon the consummation of this offering.

-Our sponsor and Cantor have agreed to purchase an aggregate of 7,750,000 warrants (or 8,050,000 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (7,500,000 warrants by our sponsor (or 7,800,000 warrants if the over-allotment option is exercised in full) and 250,000 warrants by Cantor (including if the over-allotment option is exercised in full) for an aggregate purchase price of \$7,750,000, or \$8,050,000 if the over-allotment option is exercised in full, in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor and Cantor have agreed to purchase an aggregate of 8,500,000 warrants (or 8,837,500 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (8,150,000 warrants by our sponsor (or 8,487,500 warrants if the over-allotment option is exercised in full) and 350,000 warrants by Cantor (including if the over-allotment option is exercised in full)) for an aggregate purchase price of \$8,500,000, or \$8,837,500 if the over-allotment option is exercised in full, in a private placement that will close simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder upon exercise to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by it until 30 days after the completion of our initial business combination.

 A member of our sponsor has agreed to enter into a contingent forward purchase contract with us to purchase, in a private placement to occur concurrently with the consummation of our initial business combination, 5,000,000 of our units at \$10.00 per unit, for aggregate gross proceeds of \$50,000,000, on substantially the same terms as the sale of units in this offering.
 The funds from the sale of these units may be used as part of the consideration to the sellers in the initial business combination; any excess funds may be used for the working capital needs of the post-transaction company.
 This agreement is independent of the percentage of stockholders electing to redeem their public shares and may provide us with an increased minimum funding level for the initial business combination.
 The contingent forward purchase contract is subject to conditions, including that such member consents to our initial business combination.
 Please see the risk factor entitled "In evaluating a prospective target business for our initial business combination, our management may rely on the availability of the funds from the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
-If the sale of the contingent forward purchase securities fails to close, we may lack sufficient funds to consummate our initial business combination," for additional information.
+If the sale of the contingent forward purchase securities fails to close, we may lack sufficient funds to consummate our initial business combination." for additional information.
 Provided that such member consents to our initial business combination, we have also agreed to provide such member with a right of first refusal to provide up to 51% of any necessary debt financing in connection with our initial business combination and to act as lead agent and arranger in connection thereto.